 The applicant shall specify acoustical treatments in the building permit plans for the superstructure in compliance with State Building Codes, the City's Noise Ordinance, and General Plan.
-The applicant shall also submit an acoustical analysis prepared by a professional acoustical consultant to ensure that the design incorporates controls to reduce interior noise levels to 45 dBA Ldn or lower within the residential units and to 50 dBA Leq(1-hr) or lower within nonresidential interiors subject to the satisfaction of the Community Development Director, or his/her designee.
+The applicant shall also submit an acoustical analysis prepared by a professional acoustical consultant to ensure that the design incorporates controls to reduce interior noise levels to 45 dBA $L{dn}$ or lower within the residential units and to 50 dBA $L{eq(1-hr)}$ or lower within nonresidential interiors subject to the satisfaction of the Community Development Director, or his/her designee.
 The applicant shall conform with any special building construction techniques noted in the project's acoustical analysis, which may include sound-rated windows and doors, sound-rated wall constructions, and acoustical caulking.
-The acoustical analysis and building permit plans shall specify the following noise insulation features to reduce interior noise levels to 45 dBA Ldn or less at residential interiors:
+The acoustical analysis and building permit plans shall specify the following noise insulation features to reduce interior noise levels to 45 dBA $L{dn}$ or less at residential interiors:

-(A) Provide a suitable form of forced-air mechanical ventilation, subject to the satisfaction of the Community Development Director, or his/her designee for all residential units, so that windows can be kept closed at the occupant's discretion to control interior noise and achieve the interior noise standards.

-- (B) Preliminary calculations indicate that residential units facing South Delaware Street would require windows and doors with a minimum rating of 33 to 35 STC with adequate forced-air mechanical ventilation to meet the interior noise threshold of 45 dBA Ldn. - (C) Residential units facing East 3rd Avenue and East 4th Avenue would require windows and doors with a minimum rating of 30 to 31 STC with adequate forced-air mechanical ventilation to meet the interior noise threshold of 45 dBA Ldn. - (D) Residential units facing South Claremont Street and located along the interior of the building would achieve interior noise levels of 45 dBA Ldn with standard construction materials and the incorporation of forced-air mechanical ventilation.
+- (A) Provide a suitable form of forced-air mechanical ventilation, subject to the satisfaction of the Community Development Director, or his/her designee for all residential units, so that windows can be kept closed at the occupant's discretion to control interior noise and achieve the interior noise standards. - (B) Preliminary calculations indicate that residential units facing South Claremont Street would require windows and doors with a minimum rating of 30 STC with adequate forced-air mechanical ventilation to meet the interior noise threshold of 45 dBA Ldn. - (C) Units facing East 3rd Avenue would require windows and doors with a minimum rating of 33 to 34 STC with adequate forced-air mechanical ventilation to meet the interior noise threshold of 45 dBA Ldn.

-Incorporation of the above conditions of approval would reduce interior noise levels to 45 dBA Ldn or less at residential uses.
+Incorporation of the above conditions of approval would reduce interior noise levels to 45 dBA $L{dn}$ or less at residential uses.